SAP/cloud-security-services-integration-library/token-client/README.md

 private XsuaaTokenFlows xsuaaTokenFlows;
 ```

-For X.509 based authentication method using an externally managed certificate, `ClientCertificate` class needs to be instantiated with the external key and `xsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance.
-For `spring-xsuaa` or `spring-security` based applications it can be also done by providing `key` value as a command-line argument or programmatically providing default property.
+For X.509 based authentication method using an externally managed certificate, `ClientCertificate` class needs to be instantiated with the external key and `xsuaaTokenFlows` bean needs to be overwritten using this `ClientCertificate` instance. <br>Alternatively you can provide the certificate key property as command-line argument or programmatically providing default property.
-- Spring Boot 2.x
-    ```shell script
-    mvn spring-boot:run -Dspring-boot.run.arguments=--xsuaa.key=-----BEGIN RSA PRIVATE KEY-----
-    ```

 - Default property
     ```java
   @SpringBootApplication